 Perhaps, most importantly for those desiring glowing, youthful skin, methylene blue was found to improve the thickness of the skin, to a level comparable to that of a younger person, when used on a 3D skin model.

-Treatment with the drug led to improvement in collagen production and prevention of collagen destruction.
+Treatment with the drug led to an improvement in collagen production and prevention of collagen destruction.
 It improved skin hydration as well.

 The import of these findings is that methylene blue may hold the answer for fighting the most telltale sign of aging – wrinkles.

 The Gist On Collagen And Elastin

-From what we have discussed so far, you can see that both collagen and elastin are important for rejuvenating your skin and promoting youthful appearance.
+From what we have discussed so far, you can see that both collagen and elastin are important for rejuvenating your skin and promoting a youthful appearance.
 This is in spite of the fact that most anti-aging skin treatments tend to focus on increasing the production of collagen only.

 Maintaining a younger appearance demands then that you also make efforts to rejuvenate elastin while boosting collagen, even though the latter appears more important in the skin matrix considering the proportion it accounts for.
 Elastin is important for flexibility and form.

 Luckily, a number of the treatments that help to increase collagen will also work for elastin.
 Some of these are invasive and others are not.
 Proper diet and regular exercise are among the steps you can also take to promote youthful looks.

-Your dermatologist is in best position to provide you recommendation on the right approach to take, based on your skin type, among other considerations.
+Your dermatologist is in the best position to provide you recommendation on the right approach to take, based on your skin type, among other considerations.